• the efficiency of collateral cerebral circulation can be indirectly assessed by evaluating perfusion distal to the occlusion/stenosis

 A - standard CTA, B - multiphase CTA

-• check the circle of Willis – presence and quality of communicants, presence of hypo/aplasia, etc.
+• check the circle of Willis for the presence and quality of communicating arteries, hypo/aplasia, etc.

-• detect arterial occlusion, try to assess its extent (thrombus length ⇒ CBS)
+• identify arterial occlusions and try to estimate their extent (thrombus length ⇒ Clot Burden Score (CBS)

-• compare the filling of artery branches on both sides
+• compare the filling of the arterial branches in both hemispheres

-• evaluate the level of the retrograde filling (in the optimal scenario, the contrast agent reaches the distal part of the thrombus)
+• evaluate the degree of the retrograde filling (optimally, the contrast agent should reach the distal end of the thrombus)

 Collateral score in the anterior circulation (typically MCA)